martinristovski/martin.shoes/src/content/docs/makers/alden.md

 [R][1][2][34][XX]

-[R] is a letter indicating the region.
+[R] is a letter indicating the region that the makeup is sold in.
   - A = Asia with the exception of Japan
   - D = USA
   - G = Canada